CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-09-06-compilation.md

 ```

-Inside of our main function, we see that our placeholder addresses for our string and `cout` have been replaced by real values.
+Inside our `main` function, we see that our placeholder addresses for our string and `cout` have been replaced by real values.

 The address `4040` in the comment at the end of the `lea` instruction for `std::cout` corresponds to the same address we dumped from the symbol table: